shijuvar/go-distributed-sys/README.md

-# go-distributed-sys
+# Guidance for building distributed systems and Microservices in Go

-Check out the article [Building Microservices with Event Sourcing/CQRS in Go using gRPC, NATS Streaming and CockroachDB](https://medium.com/@shijuvar/building-microservices-with-event-sourcing-cqrs-in-go-using-grpc-nats-streaming-and-cockroachdb-983f650452aa)
+These demos will be used for [Shiju Varghese's Masterclass on Go and Distributed Systems](https://github.com/shijuvar/shijuvar/blob/master/masterclass.md)

 ## Technologies Used:
 * Go
 * NATS JetStream